 Getting into a Car Accident in Mexico: What to Do

 If you do get into an accident, take the necessary steps to make sure the issue is resolved as efficiently as possible.
 Contact the local police, and then contact your insurance provider’s claims department to report the incident.
 When reporting, you will need to provide the same kind of information you would for a vehicle accident in the U.S., including the policyholder’s name and driver’s license information; the policy number; and the location and a description of the accident.
 You will need to show your proof of insurance and driver’s license to the police as well.
-(For more tips, check out information from the UCSB about driving in Mexico.)
+(For more tips, check out information from Allstate about driving in Mexico.)

 More About Motoring in Mexico